MSingerLab/COMETSC/docs/source/quickstart.rst

    $ deactivate

+Your virtual environment should now be set up.
+If you run into any errors with the above steps, please consult the python documentation at their tutorial_ .

 The easiest way to install the package without the use of virtual environments is to simply run in the terminal: